universal-ctags/ctags-snap/README.md

 --------------

 Commits to this repo are [automatically tested on Travis](https://travis-ci.org/universal-ctags/ctags-snap).

-You can run the same test locally using:
+On Ubuntu 19.04 (and possibly others), you can run the same test locally using:

     make setup build install test